Ierofantis/Markdown-Previewer/markdown/README.md

 npm start
 ```

-to produce `bundle.js` with example code and React.
+to produce `bundle.js` with code and React.